Pairwise Differences Between Cells

 The function dlptools::pairwise_bin_difference() has a

-This will compare this one cell against all others:
+This will compare the specified cell or cells against all others:

 dlptools::pairwise_bin_difference(